 * ActorAllusion: Creator/ErinFitzgerald, who voices Elle Eedee, "voices" [[Characters/LeagueOfLegends Sona]], another blue haired popular musician/DJ.

 * DevelopmentHell: A LiveActionAdaptation musical was planned for 2012.
-The musical part got carried to the 2015 CG movie ''Boo York, Boo York'', and the live-action part is now slated for a movie fall 2016.
+The musical part got carried to the 2015 CG movie ''Boo York, Boo York''.

 * FanNickname: Sixties Chick and Scary Lou for Scarah, Lala for Draculaura, and [[Series/DinersDriveInsAndDives Guy Fieri]] for Heath.